 Senior Research Fellow, Faculty of Science

 William Lewis received a BSc(Hons) and PhD from the University of Canterbury, New Zealand.
 After a short Postdoctoral Fellowship with Professor Peter Steel at the University of Canterbury he was appointed to the position of Research Officer and Manager of the Crystal Structure Service at the School of Chemistry, University of Nottingham.
+In 2016 he was promoted to Senior Research Fellow.

 William Lewis is X-ray Crystallographer and Metal-Organic chemist by training.
 He has expertise across all aspect of X-ray Crystallography, including single crystal X-ray diffraction, powder X-ray diffraction, as well as parametric studies of compounds using various stimuli (pressure, temperature etc.).